 6) Expert outside assistance that objectively ranks the effectiveness of security measures.

 “In a nutshell, good security is based on layered or in-depth defense.
-This is a highly-specialized domain and whenever possible law firms should invest in a Chief Security Officer,” he said.
+This is a highly-specialized domain and whenever possible law firms should invest in a Chief Security Officer,” said Mohammadi.

-So, why is the cybersecurity weak spot for many law their internal data security and governance systems?
+So, why is cybersecurity a weak spot for many law firms and their internal data security and governance systems?

 “It took a while to understand that the most sophisticated attacks are carried out using automated tools that probe for any weak spot.
-The industry is during realizing that severity of threats has increased exponentially over the last five years and consequently the response must be far more sophisticated,” he explained.
+The industry is in the midst of realizing that severity of threats has increased exponentially over the last five years and consequently the response must be far more sophisticated,” explained Mohammadi.
 “The biggest single realization has been the inability of perimeter defense to neutralize threats – in other words the industry has had to understand that breaches are a certainty and consequently companies must plan and deal with it.”